brisa-build/brisa/docs/building-your-application/integrations/tailwind-css.md

 ## Defaults

-If you don't have any `.css` file with `@tailwind` directive or `tailwind` import, Brisa will automatically generate in build-time a default CSS file with TailwindCSS directives to be similar than [TailwindCSS CDN](https://tailwindcss.com/docs/installation/play-cdn):
+If you don't have any `.css` file with `@tailwind` directive or `tailwindcss` import, Brisa will automatically generate in build-time a default CSS file with TailwindCSS directives to be similar than [TailwindCSS CDN](https://tailwindcss.com/docs/installation/play-cdn):

 ```css
 @tailwind base;